beeman/domino-on-vagrant/TUTORIAL.md

 Here is a step by step guide to run the [Domino on Vagrant](https://github.com/beeman/domino-on-vagrant) project.

-## Abstract

-This projects aims to deliver an environment to quickly deploy a Domino server on a virtual Linux machine.
-It does so by using [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

-### Reasons

-Some of the reasons why I created it:

-* being able to create separate Domino environments for testing and developing
-* not manually installing these environments time after time
-* show Domino/XPages developers the power of Vagrant
-* give back to the community
-* I think it is fun to do!

 ## Requirements

 It is assumed that you have [VirtualBox]() and [Vagrant]() running on a Mac or Linux machine.
 The procedure will be more or less the same for Windows and a specific tutorial might be provided in the future.